-If You Like Brie, You Should Try These Cheeses Next
+If You Like Brie or Need a Brie Substitute, Try These Cheeses Next

-Brie, of course, can be enjoyed time and time again, but if you're looking for a delicious next step, here are some cheeses worth a try, based on what you like about your brie.
+Brie, of course, can be enjoyed time and time again, but if you're looking for a delicious next step or need a Brie substitute, here are some cheeses worth a try, based on what you like about your Brie.

 Brillat-Savarin is what's called a "triple-cream," meaning it's at least 72 percent fat by dry matter (a double cream would be at least 60 percent fat by dry matter).
 In other words, if you took out all the water in the cheese, it would be at least 72 percent fat.
 That may sound like a lot — and it's certainly not a low-calorie product — but because this cheese has quite a bit of moisture, it's still lower in fat than many hard cheeses.
 And, once you've taken a bite of this creamy, elegant cheese, you'll likely forget about the calorie count.